Citalopram: Overdose

 Overdosage may result in vomiting, sedation, disturbances in heart rhythm, dizziness, sweating, nausea, tremors, and rarely amnesia, confusion, coma, or convulsions.
 Overdose deaths have occurred, sometimes involving other drugs, but also with citalopram as the sole agent.
 Citalopram and N-desmethylcitalopram may be quantified in blood or plasma to confirm a diagnosis of poisoning in hospitalized patients or to assist in a medicolegal death investigation.
 Blood or plasma citalopram concentrations are usually in a range of 50-400 μg/L in persons receiving the drug therapeutically, 1000–3000 μg/L in patients who survive acute overdosage, and 3–30 mg/L in those who do not survive.
 It is the most dangerous of SSRIs in overdose.

 Suicidality

 In the United States, citalopram carries a boxed warning stating it may increase suicidal thinking and behavior in those under age 24.

 Discontinuation syndrome

 SSRI discontinuation syndrome has been reported when treatment is stopped.
 It includes sensory, and gastrointestinal symptoms, dizziness, lethargy, and sleep disturbances, as well as psychological symptoms such as anxiety/agitation, irritability, and poor concentration.
 Electric shock-like sensations are typical for SSRI discontinuation.
 Withdrawal symptoms can occur when this medicine is suddenly stopped, such as paraesthesiae, sleeping problems (difficulty sleeping and intense dreams), feeling dizzy, agitated or anxious, nausea, vomiting, tremors, confusion, sweating, headache, diarrhea, palpitations, changes in emotions, irritability, and eye or eyesight problems.
-Treatment with citalopram should be reduced gradually when treatment is finished.
+Citalopram doses should be reduced gradually when treatment is finished.